New Recommendations Calls For Universal Hepatitis B Screenings

 Neonatal vaccines and hepatitis B immune globulin can effectively prevent perinatal transmissions.

 A nationally representative sample found 85.8 cases of maternal HBV infection per 100,000 deliveries in the US between 1998 - 2011.
-Despite universal vaccination guidelines, maternal HBV infections have increased annually by 5.5% since 1998.
+Maternal HBV infections have increased annually by 5.5% since 1998.
 Currently, 26 states require prenatal screenings by law.

 HBV causes chronic infections in 80% to 90% of infants with the virus, resulting in long-term and possibly fatal health complications including cirrhosis, liver failure, hepatocellular carcinoma.